gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 - `node_selector`: A `table` of `key=value` pairs of `string=string`.
 Setting this limits the creation of pods to kubernetes nodes matching all the `key=value` pairs
 - `node_tolerations`: A `table` of `"key=value" = "Effect"` pairs in the format of `string=string:string`.
 Setting this allows pods to schedule to nodes with all or a subset of tolerated taints.
 Only one toleration can be supplied through environment variable configuration.
 The `key`, `value`, and `effect` match with the corresponding field names in kubernetes pod toleration configuration.
 - `image_pull_secrets`: A array of secrets that are used to authenticate docker image pulling
-- `helper_image`: [ADVANCED] Override the default helper image used to clone repos and upload artifacts.
-Read the [helper image][advanced-configuration-helper-image] section of _advanced configuration_ page for more details
+- `helper_image`: (Advanced) [Override the default helper image](../configuration/advanced-configuration.md#helper-image) used to clone repos and upload artifacts.
 - `terminationGracePeriodSeconds`: Duration after the processes running in the pod are sent a termination signal and the time when the processes are forcibly halted with a kill signal
-- `poll_interval`: How frequently, in seconds, the runner will poll the Kubernetes pod it has just created to check its status.
-[Default: 3]
+- `poll_interval`: How frequently, in seconds, the runner will poll the Kubernetes pod it has just created to check its status (default = 3).
-- `poll_timeout`: The amount of time, in seconds, that needs to pass before the runner will timeout attempting to connect to the container it has just created (useful for queueing more builds that the cluster can handle at a time) [Default: 180]
+- `poll_timeout`: The amount of time, in seconds, that needs to pass before the runner will time out attempting to connect to the container it has just created.
+Useful for queueing more builds that the cluster can handle at a time (default = 180).
 - `pod_labels`: A set of labels to be added to each build pod created by the runner.
 The value of these can include environment variables for expansion.
 - `pod_annotations`: A set of annotations to be added to each build pod created by the Runner.
 The value of these can include environment variables for expansion.
 Pod annotations can be overwritten in each build.
 - `pod_annotations_overwrite_allowed`: Regular expression to validate the contents of